 To optimize this stage, you need to perfect your content, capture their information, and nurture your leads.

 1) Find the content that speaks to them

-Speak to your customers to find out what their key decision-drivers were during this stage.
-Ask what their hestitations were, and what made them end up choosing you.
+Speak to your customers to determine their key decision drivers at this stage.
+Ask what their hesitations were, and why they ended up choosing you.
 Armed with this insight, you can craft your content and ads to hit home during the consideration stage.

 Identifying barriers and purchase triggers will help you deliver the perfect content to buyers in this stage.

 At this stage, you should also encourage your audience to stay in touch by following you on social media or signing up for your newsletter.
 This is critical to continue to nurture your leads and move them along the buyer journey.

 Once you know what kind of content your audience will find most valuable, you can leverage it.
 Create content your prospects would be willing to exchange their information for, such as ebooks or whitepapers.

 An example of this could be an MBA program that requires an email address when downloading the program requirements or course catalog.

 Monitor your channels for any incoming questions, and keep an eye on your brand sentiment.
 Consumers will often send questions via social media, email, or your website contact form before making a purchase.